 In the development of the ideas presented here the author benefited from discussions with Tom Dietterich and Robert Stepp.
-Proofreading and comments of Jaime Carbonell, Bill Hoff, and Tom Mitchell were helpful in shaping up the final version of the paper.
+Proofreading and comments of Jaime Carbonell, Bill Hoff and Tom Mitchell were helpful in shaping up the final version of the chapter.
+Comments and suggestions of the reviewers of Artificial Intelligence Journal, where the original version of this chapter was submitted and accepted for publication, helped to improve its clarity and organization.

-The author gratefully acknowledges the partial support of the research by the National Science Foundation under grants MCS 79-06614 and MCS 82-05166.
+The author gratefully acknowledges the partial support of the research by the National Science Foundation under grant MCS 82-05166, and the Office of Naval Research under grant N00014-82-K-0186.